angiet642/EE133.github.io/Lab1/README.md

 </p>

 ### Measuring the RF Demo Kit Board
 After calibrating the NanoVNA, we measured blocks 1-12 on the RF demo kit to verify the readings of various circuits as illustrated on the board.
-In general, our measurements were aligned with the illustrations on the board.
+Overall, we found that our measurements were aligned with the illustrations on the board.
 <p align="center">
   <img src="https://github.com/angiet642/EE133.github.io/blob/main/Lab1/Lab1_Images/Picture1.png" width="500">
   <img src="https://github.com/angiet642/EE133.github.io/blob/main/Lab1/Lab1_Images/Picture2.png" width="500">